-We’ve been seeing a lot of winter visitors lately in Montrose, especially when the rowan trees were full of berries!
-Here’s a look at a few species that you tend to see only at this time of year!
+We’ve been seeing a lot of winter visitors lately in Montrose, especially while the rowan trees were full of berries!
+Here’s a look at a few bird species that you tend to only see at this time of year!

 The redwing is slightly smaller than a song thrush, with a pale stripe above the eye and another one less pronounced stripe above its cheek.
 It’s the chestnut-red underwings that give this bird its name though.
 Even though the males and female are quite similar looking, male redwings have a shorter tail than females.
 The thin, plaintive whistles that people hear on a misty evening in October and November are most likely to be redwings.
 These are the contact calls uttered in flight.

 Even though a lot of us have seen redwings in our gardens this year, they aren’t generally garden birds.
 They will go to them during hard winters in search of food.
 They eat invertebrates but favour berries in autumn and winter.
-Most redwings arrive in September and October crossing the North Sea from Scandinavia and Russia but hard weather may force them to migrate further.
+Most redwings arrive in September and October, crossing the North Sea from Scandinavia and Russia.
+Hard weather may force them to migrate further.

 Help protect Scotland’s wildlife

 Our work to save Scotland’s wildlife is made possible thanks to the generosity of our members and supporters.

 Join today from just £3 a month to help protect the species you love.